paquettm/eComH24S1/Codeception_LinuxDocker_Windows.md

 Answer `y` for yes.

-If you get any error, it is likely because codeception was not able to access the correct files because of the path. delete the test folder, composer.json, composer.lock, and the vendor folder with the following commands:
+If you get any error, it is likely because codeception was not able to access the correct files because of the path. delete the tests and vendor folders, composer.json, composer.lock, and codeception.yml with the following commands:
 ```
 rm -rf tests
 rm -rf vendor
 rm composer.lock
 rm composer.json
+rm codeception.yml
 ```
 Export . to the path as follows:
 ```